LingFengGold/TimeDistill/README.md

 }
 ```
 ## Introduction
 Transformer and CNN models perform well in long-term time series forecasting but are resource-intensive.
-TimeDistill, a knowledge distillation framework that transfers temporal and frequency patterns from these models to lightweight MLPs.
+TimeDistill is a knowledge distillation framework that transfers temporal and frequency patterns from these models to lightweight MLPs.
 <p align="center">
 <img src="./figures/framework.png" height = "240" alt="" align=center />
 </p>